 6. Denial of problems, lack of tolerance, impediment of social contacts, perception of employees as stupid and lazy.
 Cynicism, aggression.
 Perceiving the problem as a result of lack of time and work pressure, not because of changes in life.

 7. Withdrawal from social life.
 Reaching for alcohol or drugs to feel relief from stress.

-8. Unusual changes in behavior.
+8. Unusual changes in behaviour.
 Obvious changes noticed by friends and family.